The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/sparks-nv-530-greenbrae-dr.md

 latitudeLongitude = ["39.54738367","-119.7511583"]
 +++

-***530 Greenbrae Dr*** was a *Pizza Time Theatre* that opened on December 20th, 1979(1) with a Cyberamics Portrait Stage|Portrait Stage, which closed in 1984 with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
+***530 Greenbrae Dr*** was a *Pizza Time Theatre* that opened on December 20th, 1979(1) with a Cyberamics Portrait Stage|Portrait Stage, which closed in 1984 with a [Cyberamics Balcony Stage].
 The store was the first franchised PTT, and the first PTT outside of California.
-This is not to be confused with the ShowBiz Pizza Place on Sparks, NV (598 N McCarran Blvd)|598 N McCarran Blvd that opened on August 10th, 1982, and closed in November 1985 with the {{< wiki-link "Classic Stage" >}}.
+This is not to be confused with the ShowBiz Pizza Place on Sparks, NV (598 N McCarran Blvd)|598 N McCarran Blvd that opened on August 10th, 1982, and closed in November 1985 with the [Classic Stage].

 ## History